 Simply put, food is mostly water.
 When you put your food in a traditional oven, it’s cooking in a hot, dry environment.
 The water in the food gets driven off, carrying flavor away with it, and leaving your food dry.

 It’s important to note that steam doesn’t just mean “steam.”
-The Anova Precision Oven lets you control the level of steam or humidity independently from temperature.
-On a stovetop steamer, you get one setting: full steam at 212°F / 100°C. But with the Precision Oven, you can add as little or as much humidity as you like over the full temperature range of the oven.
+The Anova Precision™ Oven lets you control the level of steam or humidity independently from temperature.
+On a stovetop steamer, you get one setting: full steam at 212°F (100°C).
+But with the Precision™ Oven, you can add as little or as much humidity as you’d like over the full temperature range of the oven.

 So, just like sous vide is not the same as boil-in-a-bag, cooking with steam is not the same as stovetop steaming.

-Benefits of cooking with steam
+Benefits of Cooking with Steam

 Cook a Little Bit Faster Now

-Imagine (but please don’t try!) putting your hand in a 300°F dry oven.
+Let’s do a thought experiment!
+Imagine (but please don’t try!) putting your hand in a 300°F (150°C) dry oven.
 After a minute it’ll get uncomfortable, but otherwise, you’re fine.
 Now, (and definitely don’t do this) imagine (but again, don’t try) placing your hand above a pot of vigorously boiling water.
-Within a second, your reflexes will rightly yank your hand away from danger, even though the steam above the pot is only 212°F – lower than the oven’s temp.
+Within a second, your reflexes will rightly yank your hand away from danger, even though the steam above the pot is only 212°F (100°C) — lower than the oven’s temperature.
 Why?